 Different Types of Scotch

-According to the official Scotch Whisky regulations, as of 2009, there are five different types of Scotch Whisky allowed.
-You can find a more detailed explanation of them here.
+According to the official Scotch Whisky regulations, as of 2009, there are five different types of Scotch allowed.
+Here's a short overview:

 Popular Whisky regions in Scotland